 In 2009, Cruz announced he’d amassed a million-dollar war chest and intended to run for Abbott’s office if his mentor stepped down to run for another office, but Abbott stayed in the attorney general’s office.
 On Jan.
-19, 2011, Cruz again announced he was running for Hutchison’s Senate seat.
+19, 2011, Cruz announced he was running for Hutchison’s Senate seat.
 In February, former Dallas Mayor Tom Leppert threw his hat in the ring, and months later, Lt.
 Gov. David Dewhurst also announced his candidacy.
 Former football star and TV sports analyst Craig James also joined the race.
-But most observers saw the race as a two-man battle between Dewhurst and Cruz, with the wealthy and long-serving Lt.
-Governor as the clear favorite.
+But most observers saw the race as a two-man battle between Dewhurst and Cruz, with the wealthy and long-serving lieutenant governor as the clear favorite.
 Both men seemed to verify that impression, trading increasingly hostile barbs and paying little attention to the other candidates.
-Redistricting delays, pushing the primary almost two months back, offered Dewhurst’s opponents more time to both raise more money and continue making their cases, reducing the lieutenant governor’s chances for a clean knockout.
-Just before the May 29 primary, Cruz put $1 million dollars of his own money into his campaign, giving it a needed boost in TV exposure, and it paid off –– Dewhurst was the top vote-getter, winning 45 percent compared with Cruz’s 34 percent, but he couldn’t break the threshold to avoid a July 31 runoff.
+Redistricting delays, which pushed the primary almost two months back, offered Dewhurst’s opponents more time to both raise more money and continue making their cases, reducing the lieutenant governor’s chances for a clean knockout.
+Just before the May 29 primary, Cruz put $1 million of his own money into his campaign, giving it a needed boost in TV exposure, and it paid off — Dewhurst was the top vote-getter, winning 45 percent compared with Cruz’s 34 percent, but he couldn’t break the threshold to avoid a July 31 runoff.

-Cruz, anointed a rising star by leading conservative magazine The National Review, has received considerable support in both endorsements and dollars from national groups like the Club for Growth and FreedomWorks.
+Cruz, anointed a rising star by leading conservative magazine The National Review, received considerable support in both endorsements and dollars from national groups like the Club for Growth and FreedomWorks.
 With a combination of their support and a strong grassroots network of Tea Party supporters, Cruz remained competitive with Dewhurst, whose personal fortune has been estimated at close to $200 million.

 Meanwhile, the campaign grew increasingly rancorous, with Dewhurst attempting to cast Cruz as an opportunistic lawyer with Beltway ties, while Cruz painted Dewhurst as a go-along, get-along moderate unlikely to bring the fight to Washington to stop federal spending and overreach.